Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Multiparameter quantum metrology

-Fourth, for single-qubit states (either pure or full-rank), according to Eqs.~(\ref{eq:S=P=0_fullrank},\ref{eq:P=W=0_pure}), the necessary and sufficient condition for the equivalence $\mathcal{Q}(\vr_{\vec{\theta}}) = 0$ is established.
-On the other hand, a complete understanding of the equivalence beyond single qubits, such as higher-dimensional systems or bipartite/multipartite systems, remains elusive.
+Fourth, for single-qubit states (either pure or full-rank), according to Eqs.~(\ref{eq:P=W=0_pure}, \ref{eq:S=P=0_fullrank}), both necessary and sufficient conditions for the equivalence $\mathcal{Q}(\vr_{\vec{\theta}}) = 0$ are established.
+The simplified form of $W(\vr_{\vec{\theta}})$ will be discussed in Eq.~(\ref{eq:siglequbit}).
+On the other hand, a complete and comprehensive understanding of the equivalence beyond single qubits, such as higher-dimensional systems or bipartite/multipartite systems, remains elusive.